davidaayers/davidaayers/MANAGER-README.md

 ## What you can expect of me
 * Honesty.
 I don't beat around the bush, but I also care about you as a person, so I won't be a jerk about it.
 * Weekly 1:1s.
 This is your time -- help with what's troubling you, work through issues, talk about growth opportunities.
 If we have extra time, I may use some of it to brainstorm things that are on my mind, or share not-fully-formed thoughts and discuss.
 * I will help you grow and improve.
-I'll do my best to look for stretch assignments, and give you feedback and/or coaching, but at the end of the day, your career is _yours_, and you also need to let me know how I can best help.
+I'll do my best to look for stretch assignments, and give you feedback and/or coaching, but at the end of the day, your career is _yours_, and you need to let me know how I can best help.
 * I will let you do your job.
 You were hired because you're good at it, and it's up to you to execute.
 I may have feedback or suggestions, but almost 100% of the time, your choices are your own.
 * Firefighting.
 I will jump in and help when you need it, in whatever way you need.
 Mostly, I'm good at running interference and communicating upward, but I'll do whatever I can when it's necessary.
 * Provide perspective.
-I may not know all of the details of every situation, but I can often provide perspective to consider that may help in our quest to deliver value
+I may not know all of the details of every situation, but I can often provide perspective to consider that may help in our quest to deliver value.

 ## What I expect of you

-* Have weekly 1:1s with directs
+* Have weekly 1:1s with directs reports.
-* If you're a manager-of-managers, have regular skip-level 1:1s
+* If you're a manager-of-managers, have regular skip-level 1:1s.
 * Build a peer network, especially peers that compliment your strengths.
 Build your [Manager Voltron](https://larahogan.me/blog/manager-voltron/).
-* Have a good work-life balance, and model that for your team (if you're a manager)
+* Have a good work-life balance, and model that for your team (if you're a manager).
-* Be able to change when presented with new information & learning
+* Be able to change when presented with new information & learning.
 * Laugh.
 Humor is important!
 * Strong Opinions, Loosely Held - Disagree and commit where needed.
 This _doesn't_ mean the loudest voice wins, and it's also your job to make sure that everyone has a voice.
 If loud voices are drowning out the conversation, do something about it (especially if it's me -- see the personality quirks below)!
-* Take your PTO
+* Take your PTO.
 * When you need some of my time, please ask, but also let me know why -- there is nothing more ominous than "Hey, do you have a minute to chat?"
 * Don't be a jerk!
 Assume good intentions from everyone, even when that's sometimes hard.
 * Write things down.
 We are building a culture that is optimized for team performance over individual performance, and writing things down is a practice we need to be in to help our teammates (and future selves!).